MGPoirot/web2mp3/README.md

         └───folder.jpg
 ```

-## Backbone
+## Dependencies

-Starts with `youtube_search_python` to identify the video with the given URL.
-Then uses `spotipy` to get meta data.
+Web2MP3 was tested on Windows and Linux.
+It requires minimal core dependencies.
+Starts with `ytmusicapi` to identify the video with the given URL.
+Then uses `spotipy` to get metadata.
 After which it uses `yt-dlp` to download audio, and finally `eye3d` for handling mp3 tags. `pytube` is optional to get a list of URLS from a playlist.
 See `requirements.txt`.
 Tested on Linux and Windows.
+In short:
+* Python `v3.10`: not compatible with lower versions because I like the clarity of type union type hinting (`str | Path`)
+* `eyed3`: Reading and writing MP3 tags
+* `pytube`: Reading playlists of YouTube resources
+* `requests`: Unwrapping shortened Spotify URLs
+* `spotipy`: Reading metadata through the Spotify API
+* `yt-dlp`: Downloading YouTube resources
+* `ytmusicapi`: Searching for YouTube resources

 ## main.py Command line arguments
 An important part of this tool is to match the audio to Spotify meta-data, or